Search for and find personal data

 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 This article demonstrates how to find personal data stored in SharePoint Online and OneDrive for Business (which includes the sites for all Office 365 groups and Microsoft Teams).

 Finding personal data subject to GDPR relies on using sensitive information types in Office 365.
 These define how the automated process recognizes specific information types such as health service numbers and credit card numbers.
-At this time these cannot be used to find data in Exchange mailboxes at rest.
-However, sensitive information types can be used with data loss prevention policies to find personal data in mail while in transit.
+You can use data loss prevention policies to find personal data in mail while in transit.
 You can use the sensitive information types you curate for GDPR to find and protect personal information as it is sent through email.
 Also see Managed GDPR data subject requests with the DSR case tool in the Security & Compliance Center.

 Use Content Search to find personal data

 Microsoft recommends a three-stage approach to finding personal data in Office 365.
 The rest of this topic provides guidance for each of these stages.